risk-smart/risksmart-tech-test/README.md

 BGS collects an processes a large amount of data from various sensors across the UK.
 Build a simple web application that presents the user with a list of Features of Interests.
 Each (well, most) Feature will have a list of observations associated with it.
 An observation is a piece of numerical data collected from one of the sensors located at the site.
 When a user selects a feature, display a dropdown list with all the sensors that have an observation for that features.
 When the user selects a sensor display the following observation details:

+- Number of data points
 - Min
 - Max
 - Mean

-- A plot of the results over time
+Note: not all sensors will have sufficient data, some might only have one entry point and the min, max and average will be the same.
+Don't worry.
+If you want you can also plot the results over time.
+Plotting _all_ data returned for a feature however yields a much more interesting graph.

 ![An example what the app might look like](Sample.png)